-If you wish to stay the night in Rila Lakes, it is possible to camp in designated areas, or you can also stay in a chalet on the northeastern shore of Fish Lake, at 2,196 meters above sea level.
+If you wish to stay the night at the Rila Lakes, it is possible to camp in designated areas, or you can also stay in a chalet on the northeastern shore of Fish Lake, at 2,196 meters above sea level.

 I’m not sure how to book this in advance, but I do know the name is Chalet Seven Lakes.
-I do know that you can book a room before the Rila Lakes chairlift at Panichishte, about 600 meters from the lift.
+I do know that you can book a room before the chair lift to Rila Lakes at Panichishte, about 600 meters from the lift.
 It’s called Malka Yurta Hut and can be booked online here.

 How to Get to the 7 Rila Lakes from Sofia

 There are three ways to get from Sofia to the 7 Rila Lakes: by public transit, by bus, and by tour.